regpy/regpy/README.rst

     An object of type Solver is used to solve the above equation in the introduction.
 To solve such an equation, one has to define several things:
     One has to define the object of type :class:`Solver <itreg.solvers.Solver>` with all its parameters.
-Then one can use the attribute :attr:`run` to compute the solution.
+Then one can use the attribute :attr:`run <itreg.solvers.Solver.run>` to
+    compute the solution.

 Stoprule: :class:`Stoprule <itreg.stoprules.Stoprule>`